lllyasviel/ControlNet/README.md

 The "guess mode" (or called non-prompt mode) will completely unleash all the power of the very powerful ControlNet encoder.

+You need to manually check the "Guess Mode" toggle to enable this mode.

 In this mode, you can just remove all prompts, and then the ControlNet encoder will recognize the content of the input control map, like depth map, edge map, scribbles, etc.

 **No prompts.
 No "positive" prompts.
 No "negative" prompts.
 One single diffusion loop.
 No extra captioners.**